tfreitasleal/QxWebDriver-NET/README.md

 ## Browser Support

 In theory, QxWebDriver should work with any WebDriver that implements _IJavascriptExecutor_.
-In practice, FirefoxDriver, ChromeDriver and IEDriver (with IE9) all work well.
-The current OperaDriver frequently throws exceptions when trying to execute JavaScript, rendering it basically useless for the purpose of testing qx applications.
+Drivers for Chrome, Firefox, Edge and Opera do work all right although the Edge driver only supports one running instance.
+The current Internet Explorer driver is said to work but in practice is too hard to get it working.
+The time better spent improving the library.

 ## Project Status